thaetim/Minimal-Tools/README.md

 - **Close Application**: You can press the "Esc" key to quickly close the application.

-Feel free to edit the colors in the code itself.

 #### Requirements
 1. Install [Python 3](https://www.python.org/downloads/).
 2. Install tkinter: